ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/data.rst

 Archiving data
 --------------
 Ensure the main outputs of a suite are archived properly, i.e. stored on reliable long-term storage rather than expensive, fast file systems.
-As archival often is a slow, serial process keep the tasks outside of the critical path of the suite.
+As archival often is a slow, serial process, keep the tasks outside of the critical path of the suite.
 Similar to data retrieval tasks, they should be implemented on separate repeat loops (the :ref:`lag family <standard families>`) to allow them to run independently of the main loop.
 Once archived, data should be cleaned on disk if it is no longer required for the rest of the suite.
 It is often useful to keep this data available in operations to recover from failures or to rerun parts of the suite.
 This should be enabled with appropriate to clean this data.

 ECMWF archival and dissemination services
 -----------------------------------------